Geometry Descriptions in scuff-em

 help identify it in output files, etc.

-The mandatory MESHFILE
+The mandatory MESHFILE keyword specifies the

 name of a file from which scuff-em